danielsunzhongyuan/my_leetcode_in_python/Questions.md

    3    3

-102. binary-tree-level-order-traversal
-Given a binary tree, return the level order traversal of its nodes' values. (ie, from left to right, level by level).

-For example:
-Given binary tree [3,9,20,null,null,15,7],
-    3
-   / \
-  9  20
-    /  \
-   15   7
-return its level order traversal as:
-[
-  [3],
-  [9,20],
-  [15,7]
-]

-103. binary-tree-zigzag-level-order-traversal
-"""
-Given a binary tree, return the zigzag level order traversal of its nodes' values. (ie, from left to right, then right to left for the next level and alternate between).

-For example:
-Given binary tree {3,9,20,#,#,15,7},

-    3
-   / \
-  9  20
-    /  \
-   15   7

-return its zigzag level order traversal as:

-[
-    [3],
-    [20,9],
-    [15,7]
-]
-"""

 104. maximum-depth-of-binary-tree
 """
 Given a binary tree, find its maximum depth.

 The maximum depth is the number of nodes along the longest path from the root node down to the farthest leaf node.
 """

-105. construct-binary-tree-from-preorder-and-inorder-traversal
-Given preorder and inorder traversal of a tree, construct the binary tree.

-Note:
-You may assume that duplicates do not exist in the tree.

-For example, given

-preorder = [3,9,20,15,7]
-inorder = [9,3,15,20,7]
-Return the following binary tree:

-    3
-   / \
-  9  20
-    /  \
-   15   7

-106. construct-binary-tree-from-inorder-and-postorder-traversal
-Given inorder and postorder traversal of a tree, construct the binary tree.

-Note:
-You may assume that duplicates do not exist in the tree.

-For example, given

-inorder = [9,3,15,20,7]
-postorder = [9,15,7,20,3]
-Return the following binary tree:

-    3
-   / \
-  9  20
-    /  \
-   15   7

-107. binary-tree-level-order-traversal-ii
-Given a binary tree, return the bottom-up level order traversal of its nodes' values. (ie, from left to right, level by level from leaf to root).

-For example:
-Given binary tree [3,9,20,null,null,15,7],
-    3
-   / \
-  9  20
-    /  \
-   15   7
-return its bottom-up level order traversal as:
-[
-  [15,7],
-  [9,20],
-  [3]
-]

 111. minimum-depth-of-binary-tree